 Coffee is a great source of caffeine for that jolt. but there are only so many servings you can have a day for your health.
 And if you drink too late at night, you might be up for hours.

 Luckily, there are several natural ways to boost energy, all backed by science!
-Here are a few handy habits to keep in mind when you’ve hit that slump or are feeling a bit sluggish.
+Here are a few handy habits that serve as coffee alternatives to keep in mind when you’ve hit that slump or are feeling a bit sluggish.

 The power of breath is extremely important for promoting energy, as it provides more fresh oxygen into your lungs to wake you up.
 Beyond your basic biology, breath work can improve your focus, clarity and bring about mindfulness to yourself and your work.